mugraph-payments/mugraph/docs/wallet-integration.md

 reference, blinded output encodings, delegate public key, script address, nonce, and network.
 This means the wallet must:

+1. Show the in-app Cardano funding address/QR to the user so they can fund the wallet externally before attempting a deposit.
+2. Select source UTxOs from the in-app Cardano wallet using a simple deterministic largest-first strategy.
-1. Decide on the output denominations and blinding ahead of time.
+3. Decide on the output denominations and blinding ahead of time.
-2. Compute the canonical payload and its Blake2b-256 hash.
+4. Compute the canonical payload and its Blake2b-256 hash.
-3. Build the Cardano transaction that sends funds to `script_address` with the datum containing `user_pubkey_hash`, `node_pubkey_hash`, and the computed `intent_hash`.
+5. Build the Cardano transaction that sends funds to `script_address` with the datum containing `user_pubkey_hash`, `node_pubkey_hash`, and the computed `intent_hash`.
-4. Submit the transaction on-chain.
+6. Submit the transaction on-chain.

 This requires `whisky-csl` (or a Cardano transaction builder library) in the wallet backend to construct and serialize the CBOR transaction with the inline